-Periodically, the RC reviews the level and mix of remuneration and benefits policies and practices of the Company, including long-term incentives.
-When conducting such reviews, the RC takes into account the performance of the Company and that of individual employees.
+The RC reviews on an annual basis, the level and mix of remuneration and benefits policies and practices of the Company, including long-term incentives.
+When conducting such reviews, the RC takes into account the performance of the Company and employees.
 It also reviews and approves the framework for salary reviews, performance bonus and incentives for key management of the Group.